 Orange City and Deltona, FL

 Bruxism affects between 10 and 15 percent of the American population.
 It can destroy your teeth.
-And, many people engage in the behavior without ever realizing it.
+And, many people engage in the behavior without even realizing it.

 Also known as teeth clenching and grinding, bruxism can destroy your teeth.
 If you are grinding your teeth, then your Orange City family dentist Terry Soule, DDS, can protect your mouth from potentially catastrophic damage by providing a custom-made mouth guard.

 Bruxism exerts extreme amounts of additional force on your teeth—as much as 600 pounds per square inch, which certainly is not healthy for your teeth.
 Our teeth are designed to handle quite a bit of force, but not that much.

 The American Sleep Association estimates that up to 10 percent of all adults and 15 percent of children in the United States may suffer from some form of bruxism.
 That adds up to more than 30 million people.
 Moreover, consider that as many as 10 percent of people with severe, untreated bruxism actually grind down all their teeth to nubs—requiring full-mouth reconstruction.
 That adds up to about 3 million individuals who have their mouths devastated by this behavior.

 Despite the seriousness of bruxism, many patients who engage in the habit do so unconsciously, while they sleep.
 The most common causes of bruxism are anxiety and stress, but the habit also can manifest due to a misaligned bite.
 The cause of each case of bruxism may vary, but the most important factor is to get treatment to prevent damage being done to your teeth.